-Today marks the 46th anniversary of the assassination of Dr. Martin Luther King Jr. Here are 10 things you may not know about the historic March on Washington, where MLK delivered his historic "I have a dream" speech.
+The nation celebrates Martin Luther King on Jan.
+19. Here are 10 things you may not know about the historic March on Washington, where MLK delivered his "I have a dream" speech.

 The event was officially titled the "March on Washington for Jobs and Freedom."